Dry vs. dehydrated skin

 By examining your DNA, we can gain more insights into your skin profile.
 In the lab, Nomige investigates whether you have variations or mutations in the genes that help keep the skin barrier intact and help control the moisture balance; namely Fillagrin (FLG) and Aquaporin-3 (AQ3).
 Based on your DNA profile, we know what risks you are carrying for a dry/dehydrated skin and we develop products whose ingredients can help counteract these risks.

 When you are suffering from a dry or dehydrated skin but we cannot find any risks in your DNA, external factors can also be the cause of your dehydrated skin.
-In this case it is important to first identify these external factors, by filling in our lifestyle test.

 For a dehydrated skin it is primarily important to restore the water balance in the skin.
 This can be done by using hydrating agents, such as humectants.
 Examples of humectants are: